ahmetkirtac/pdsnd_github/README.md

 23.06.2020

 ### Project Title
 GitHub Project

 ### Description
-Describe what your project is about and what it does
+Refactor the BikeShare project using Git and GitHub and improve the documentation of the project bikeshare.py program/project explores the US bikeshare data to understand better

 ### Files used
 Include the files used